Chair’s Introduction

 Financial and Business Reporting

-The Board recognises its responsibilities, including those statutory responsibilities laid out in the Directors’ Report section of the Annual Report.
-An assessment of the Group’s market, business model and performance is presented in the Chair’s Statement and the Strategic Report within the Annual Report.
+The Board recognises its responsibilities, including those statutory responsibilities laid out on page 76 of the 2024 Annual Report.
+An assessment of the Group’s market, business model and performance is presented in the Chair’s Statement and the Strategic Report sections of the Annual Report.

-As detailed in the Directors’ Report within the Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing the consolidated and Company financial statements for the year ended 30 June 2023.
-The Board has explained within the Viability Statement section of the Strategic Report in the 2023 Annual Report that it has assessed the prospects of the Company and the Group, taking into account the Group and the Company’s current position and principal risks, as well as projected compliance with debt finance covenants.
+As detailed on page 71 of the Directors’ Report in the 2024 Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing the consolidated and Company financial statements for the year ended 30 June 2024.
+The Board has explained within the Viability Statement section of the Strategic Report in the 2024 Annual Report that it has assessed the prospects of the Company and the Group, taking into account the Group and the Company’s current position and principal risks, as well as projected compliance with debt finance covenants.

 Risk Management and Internal Control